 Innovations serve as the engine that propels the economy as a whole.
 Nearly all industries, including agriculture, manufacturing, and services, are impacted by technology and its rapid advancement as well as its adoption.
 Innovations and technical developments are crucial in determining how businesses and ventures contribute to the economic growth of the country and how they expand globally to lessen the load of Indian imports.

 The Ministry of MSME has created a number of programmes to stimulate the use of cutting-edge manufacturing technology as well as knowledge based innovative MSMEs or ventures.
-These programmes are primarily intended to encourage and support small business owners’ untapped creativity.
+These programmes are primarily intended to encourage and support small business owners’ untapped potential.
 The use of cutting-edge manufacturing technologies as well as knowledge based innovative MSMEs or ventures can boost domestic production.

 The Ministry also encourages interaction with MSME-Technology Centres, which assist small business entrepreneurs in growing their businesses by supporting planning, strategy, and execution.
 The Technology Centres act as an integral part and are crucial to the growth of business.

+Aside from access to tech and policy support, MSMEs require financing support to make the most of their potential.
 Kinara Capital, one of the top NBFCs in India, improves the lives of MSME business owners by offering quick and flexible business loans without any property collateral.
 Kinara has a track record of helping small business owners get access to financing and make a lasting impact.
 Check your business eligibility in just one minute and apply for the loan within a few hours to finance the purchase of assets, business improvements, or any other business-related needs.